The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Numerical setup

 \section{Numerical setup}

 To simulate RPCF we use the three-dimensional Cartesian domain shown in Fig. \ref{fig:Taylor_simulation_setup}.
-The top and bottom plates have length $L_{x}$ (streamwise) and $L_{z}$ (spanwise) and are separated by gap width $d$.
+The top and bottom plates have length $\tilde{L}_{x}$ (streamwise) and $\tilde{L}_{z}$ (spanwise) and are separated by gap width $\tilde{d}$.
 Periodic conditions are imposed at the $x$ and $z$ domain boundaries.
-The top and bottom plates are prescribed to have opposite streamwise velocities $\pm U/2$.
-In addition to this, a modulation is superimposed onto the bottom plate's velocity with a perturbation frequency $\omega = 2 \pi / T$ and magnitude $A_0$.
 Solid body rotation in the $z$-direction is added through a Coriolis force.
 This represents the differential motion of the cylinders in a Taylor-Couette system as the curvature vanishes \citep{brauckmann2016momentum}.
-With this, the incompressible non-dimensional Navier-Stokes equations which govern this problem are: